stylefruits/gniazdo-jsr356/README.md

 the [WebSocket][ws] client for Clojure, that exposes the same API as Gniazdo but uses internally the [`javax.websockets`][jxws] (JSR 356) API.
 Thus it is possible to use it with any implementation of that API, f.ex.
 [Tyrus][tyrus] (default) or [Jetty][jetty-ws].
-That makes it possible to pick the implementation that fits your needs best - f.ex. as of now, Jetty - contrary to Tyrus - does not support HTTP(s) proxies.
+That makes it possible to pick the implementation that fits your needs best - f.ex. as of now, Jetty (at least <= 9.3) - contrary to Tyrus - does [not support HTTP(s) proxies](https://github.com/eclipse/jetty.project/issues/117).
 Just as Gnizado, it  supports both `ws://` and `wss://` schemas.

 We use Tyrus by default since it provides [more configuration options][tyruscfg]